n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (TS2503: Cannot find namespace 'UiCore')

 Obviously, we are going to add the namespace in the `global` scope.
 Unfortunately, we can't just use the namespace we created earlier, we need to define a new one.
-But, instead of importing everything again, we can use our existing namespace to clone data in form of types:
+The trick is to create a new namespace with the same name and with almost the same data included.
+Good news: instead of importing everything again, we can use our existing namespace to clone data in form of types:

 ```typescript
 // index.ts